mmorey/mmorey.github.io/_posts/2013-12-05-nsmanagedobjectcontext-save-error.md

 - (void)showAlert {
     UIAlertView *alertView = [[UIAlertView alloc] initWithTitle:@"Could Not Save Data" message:@"There was a problem saving your data but it is not your fault.
 If you restart the app, you can try again.
-Please contact support (suppor@domain.com) and notify them of this issue." delegate:self
+Please contact support (suppor@domain.com) to notify us of this issue." delegate:self
                                               cancelButtonTitle:@"Ok"
                                               otherButtonTitles:nil];